Berlin river cruise: Should you book a Spree boat tour?

 The boat’s interior

 I chose the latter.
 I wanted to be outside and see the city unfolding.
-However, I must point out that it was freezing cold, and being exposed to cold wind constantly means you must dress accordingly.
-A famous German saying claims that “there’s no bad weather, only wrong clothing,” and I believe it’s true.
-Since the deck is the most popular option, arriving early enough at the meeting point means that you’ll secure a seat there.
+However, I must point out that it was freezing cold, and being constantly exposed to the cold wind means you must dress accordingly.
+A famous German saying goes, “There’s no bad weather, only wrong clothing,” and I believe it’s true.
+Since the deck is the most popular option, arriving early enough at the meeting point will help you secure a seat.

 One thing to remember is that the river cruises in Berlin take place rain or shine.
 However, the deck might remain closed on a rainy day for security reasons.
-On cold days, the deck operates, but make sure to wear extra layers of clothes (more about it in my tips section).
+On cold days, the deck operates, but be sure to wear extra layers (see my tips section for more information).

 The Berlin River Cruise itinerary